 In love with innovation and technology.

 Augmented reality often loses the battle for the spotlight to its cousin, virtual reality.
-While both technologies make us think of science fiction movies, I’d like to show you just how accessible AR really is.
+While both technologies make us think of science fiction movies, we’d like to show you just how accessible AR really is.

 Not only accessible, AR is becoming an integral technology in more and more industries.
 Maybe the most uplifting fact is that the tech is still evolving at a fast pace.
 It’s in a “wild west” phase of trial and innovation.

 We don’t want to just gloss over such an interesting subject, so we’re going to give you a quick rundown of what this article is about below.
 Feel free to jump to any section that interests you, and let’s begin.